IUSCA/imagex-api/README.md

-# emca-api
+# imagex-api
-Loopback API for EMCenter Archive
+Loopback API for ImageX